SentinelFi/build_35_submission/readme.md

 - Conduct pre-audit reviews and internal security testing to prepare the Sentinel contracts for a professional third-party audit.
 - Pass safety Audits with help from Stellar Launchkit.
 -  Address and implement all audit findings, update documentation, and finalize deployment configurations to prepare for mainnet launch.
-- **Timeline:** 6 months after receiving funds
+- **Timeline:** 5-6 months after receiving funds

 - **Completion Criteria:** We will successfully pass the audit with support from **Stellar LaunchKit**, having resolved all critical and high-risk issues.
 We also would have deployed all our contracts on Mainnet and have launched a Closed Beta.

-*Note: The budget hereto meet audit standards (not the audit cost itself), it is also to address audit issues as they arise*
+*Note: The budget here is to meet audit standards (not the audit cost itself), it is also to address audit issues as they arise.

 ## Budget
-138,400
+$ 128,000

 ## Go to Market

 We have an ambitious goal: to disrupt the parametric insurance market by leveraging **Soroban** to bring transparency, automation, and trustless execution to an industry that remains opaque and slow.
-While six months and a limited budget are not enough to realize the full vision, this phase gives us a strong foundation to prove product-market fit, engage early partners, and demonstrate the viability of on-chain insurance.
+While six months and a limited budget are not enough to realize the full vision, this phase gives us a strong foundation to prove product-market fit, engage early partners, onboard beta testers, and demonstrate the viability of on-chain insurance.

  As we move forward, we are laying out the next evolution of the Sentinel framework and developing clear strategies to capture market share across high-impact insurance verticals.